 Green Diode (Iris Medical) or Argon Laser

-This helps in treatment of various retinal diseases including retinal holes and diabetic retinopathy.
+This helps in the treatment of various retinal diseases including retinal holes and diabetic retinopathy.
 Both slit-lamp delivery mode and the Laser Indirect Ophthalmoscopic Delivery System are available to ensure optimal treatment of all cases.

-Some of these conditions can be managed with semi soft contact lens wear.
-However some of these patients require surgical intervention.
-Besides conventional full thickness corneal transplantation, newer modalities of treatment such as Deep Anterior Lamellar Keratoplasty (DALK) are performed for better visual outcome.
-The host endothelial layer is retained; hence there is no risk of rejection unlike conventional corneal grafts.
+Some of these conditions can be managed with semi-soft contact lens wear.
+However, some of these patients require surgical intervention.
+Besides conventional full-thickness corneal transplantation, newer modalities of treatment such as Deep Anterior Lamellar Keratoplasty (DALK) are performed for better visual outcome.
+The host endothelial layer is retained; hence there is no risk of rejection, unlike conventional corneal grafts.